juliponti/-introductoryProgramAltimetrik/README.md

  * DOM & JavaScript
  * DOM and it's relation with SEO
  * Bibliography
+### Cookies | Local Storage | Session Storage
+ * Cookies
+   * How do cookies work?
+   * What are cookies used for?
+   * Types of cookies
+   * Drawbacks of cookies
+   * First-Party vs Third-Party
+   * Cookies Management
+ * Local Storage vs Session Storage
+   * Local Storage
+   * Session Storage
+   * Storage Event
+ * Bibliography
 ###  CSS general knowledge | Specificity | Box Model
  * CSS
  * Adding CSS to our document